_0001 — How Memex Came to Be

 The problem was interruption.

-Around that period, development shifted toward something more operational:
+Around that period, development shifted toward something much more operational:

 a financial operating system for a real business.